keithforsythe/Mapcons/README.md

 [Main GitHub Pages Site](http://keithforsythe.github.io/Mapcons/)

 ##Important
 A new minor version of Mapcons is available.
-In the 1.1 version there are several changes that could effect current installations.
-Most notibly, the base grid size in now 20px instead of 24px.
+In the 1.2 the base grid size in 16px for better integration with other font libraries.

-This change was made in an effort to compromise on a good base icon size.
-24px felt slightly too large but the semi-standard 16px feels slightly too small.
-So a base of 20px seems like a good compromise between the two.

 Other changes are:

-* Removed standard and metric icons - They didn't work and it is just as easy - and better - to use live text.
-* Updated polygon icon.
-* Updated saline icons.
+* New saline icons
-* Updated water temp icons.
-* Updated layers icon.
-* Added single layer icon.
+* New lidar drone icon
+* New leaf icon
+* New land cover icon
+* New map services icon
+* New spatial icon

 #Instructions